vectordotdev/vector/rfcs/2020-06-18-2625-architecture-revisit.md

 Formalizing the idea of a staged, compiler-like path from raw config files to running topologies gives us the opportunity to clean up and better organize a number of existing features.
-Environment variable interpolation, multiple config files, type checking, etc are are examples of potential stages that could be much better implemented in this framework.
+Environment variable interpolation, multiple config files, type checking, etc are examples of potential stages that could be much better implemented in this framework.
 Other requested features like snippets, input wildcards, etc would also be much easier to implement with this in place.